nelatawy/Simple-Shell/README.md

 the first part is merely for aesthetics, it gets the `USER` env that can be defined in the `.shellrc` to give a personalized feel to the shell.

-then we enter a `while` that simply gets the input from the stdin, prints the `cwd` (preceeded by an escape sequence to color the terminal and highlight the cwd). and then we check if input is not NULL and then we start handling the command.
+then we enter a `while` that simply gets the input from the stdin, prints the `cwd` (preceeded by an escape sequence to color the terminal and highlight the cwd). i chose `termios` to be able to have control over the effect of cursor keys and have the ability to go back and forth and remove some chars and have a more user-friendly experience (it's a must to be able to edit your command tbh). we simply enable raw-mode to have full control over the stdin and let be a simple dumb buffer and disabling the canonical behavior to make it char-buffered not line-buffered and we provide custom behavior according to the key pressed.

+and then we check if input is not NULL and then we start handling the command.

 ---